 among the lower half of Americans, increasingly insupportable deficits,

-and eventual economic collapse.
-Overall reasons for
+and eventual economic collapse, perhaps sometime in 2018.
+Overall

-the collapse are discussed below.
+reasons for the collapse are discussed below.

 The Voice of Freedom in Ohio!